-The fate of David's immediate posterity is inextricably linked to the Temple and so we see the importance of the Law and the Temple and its associated activities.
-Solomon desired this edifice to be glorious and incomparably beautiful; fitting to accommodate the presence of God among the people of Israel.
-So here then we see the Temple being erected to remind the people that God would be among them, to heal their hearts, hear their cries and keep them in His appointed place.
+David had accumulated building materials and great treasures for the building of the Temple for the Law of God was taught in the Temple in which God dwelled among the people of Israel.
+The Temple was built to remind the people that God would be among them, to heal their hearts, hear their cries and keep them in His appointed place.

-Israel's conquests and the glory of the kingdom are chronicled, as the work of God was now visibly and gloriously displayed among them in a marvelous way.
-God had graciously built and blessed a people, a nation and a land, so that word of Him would spread all over the world.
+The activities of God had been visibly and gloriously displayed among them in a marvelous way.
+God had graciously built and blessed the people, their nation and the land, so that word of Him would spread all over the world.
 People heard about the nation and made pilgrimages from all over to learn the secret of God's activity.
 This was God's evangelism.

-In this glorious time, with the Temple visible, and gold and silver common in the land, the borders of Israel extended from the Euphrates to the rivers of Egypt, fulfilling the promise of extensive land made by God to Abraham.
+The Temple visible, and gold and silver common in the land, the borders of Israel extended from the Euphrates to the rivers of Egypt, fulfilling the promise of extensive land made by God to Abraham.

-We read the records of the kings, the nine good kings and the eleven bad ones.
+But despite this Judah had nine good kings and eleven bad ones.
 The evil kings show the pattern of how wickedness operates in a disobedient heart.
 It will be instructive to look briefly at the kings.